pacifica/pacifica-archiveinterface/README.md

 The path in the URL should be only an integer specifying a unique file in the archive.
 Sending a different file to the same URL will over-write the contents of the previous file.
+Setting the Last- Modified header sets the mtime of the file in the archive and is required.

 ```
-curl -X PUT --upload-file /tmp/foo.txt http://127.0.0.1:8080/1
+curl -X PUT -H 'Last-Modified: Sun, 06 Nov 1994 08:49:37 GMT' --upload-file /tmp/foo.txt http://127.0.0.1:8080/1
 ```

 Sample output: